mark-rez/TikTok-Voice-TTS/README.md

 ### Create audio from file
 1. Make sure you have your text in plaintext.
 You can name it anything
-2. Run `py main.py -f FILENAME.txt -v VOICENAME` (see voices below)
+2. Run `py main.py -txt FILENAME.txt -v VOICENAME` (see voices below)

 Only latin characters are supported.